eventide-project/docs/user-guide/retrieving/batch.md

 - `Get` can be configured with consumer group parameters for partitioning message streams for parallel processing based on a consistent hash of the stream name (category retrieval only)
 - `Get` can be configured with a `condition` that filters the messages retrieved based on a SQL condition
 - A `Get` instance can be configured with an existing [session](./session.md), or it can create a new session
+- Two concrete classes implement the specific retrieval of batches of messages from streams and categories: `MessageStore::Postgres::Get::Stream` and `MessageStore::Postgres::Get::Category`

-## MessageStore::Postgres::Get Class
+## MessageStore::Postgres::Get Module

-The `Get` class is a concrete class from the [`MessageStore::Postgres` library](../libraries.md#message-store-postgres) and namespace.
+The `Get` module is an abstract module from the [`MessageStore::Postgres` library](../libraries.md#message-store-postgres) and namespace.

-The `Get` class provides:
+The `Get` module provides:

-- The principle instance actuator `.()` (or the `call` instance method) for retrieving message data from the message store
-- The class actuator `.()` (or the class `call` method) that provides a convenient invocation shortcut that does not require instantiating the `Get` class first
+- The class actuator `.()` (or the class `call` method) that provides a convenient invocation shortcut that does not require instantiating a concrete implementation of the `Get` module.
+- An outer namespace and factory for the implementation classes, `MessageStore::Postgres::Get::Stream` and `MessageStore::Postgres::Get::Category`

 ## Retrieving a Batch

-The `Get` class can be actuated either via its class interface, as a matter of convenience, or via its instance interface, which allows for greater control of the configuration of the instance.

-The `Get` class is implemented as a _callable object_.
-Actuating them is simply a matter of invoking their `call` method.
+The `Get` module is implemented as a _callable object_.
+Actuating it is simply a matter of invoking it's `call` method.

+The actual retrieval work is done by the implementation classes, `MessageStore::Postgres::Get::Stream` and `MessageStore::Postgres::Get::Category`.

 ### Class Actuator